cuongnguyenngoc/code-test/problem3/listing-out-issues-and-solutions.md

 export const WalletPage: React.FC<Props> = (props: Props) => {
 ```

-3. `getPriority` has some anti-patterns issue
+3. `getPriority` has some anti-patterns and inefficiency issue
+- it is defined in `WalletPage` so it got re-created everytime page render
 - `any` should be avoid as much as possible, param `blockchain` of function `getPriority`, it should have type `string` instead of `any` to avoid unintended value
 - `Zilliqa` and `Neo` value have same return `20` so we can shortern code by
 ```typescript